dice-group/ROCES/README.md

 ## Reproducing the reported results

-- First download datasets and pretrained models from [here](https://drive.google.com/file/d/1j5nlaCPugHAF5ggFO0cBHL7L2YgUkAcS/view?usp=sharing).
-Extract the Zip file into the top directory ROCES and make sure the resulting folder is named `datasets`.
+- First download datasets and pretrained models from [here](https://files.dice-research.org/projects/NCES/ROCES/).
+Extract the Zip files into the top directory ROCES and make sure the resulting folders' names are conserved, i.e., `datasets`, `entity_embs` and `clip_weights`.

 ### ROCES (Ours)